fentybit/git_and_github/01_introducing_git.md

 ## Git is just one VCS

-Git is just one of the many version control systems available today.
+<a href="https://git-scm.com/">Git</a> is just one of the many version control systems available today.
 Other well-known ones include Subversion, CVS and Mercurial.
 They all have similar goals, but vary significantly in how they achieve those goals.
 Fortunately, we only need to care about Git because it is the clear "winner".

 ## Git helps us...